lowRISC/opentitan/doc/project/_index.md

 The final state for developed IP is *Signed Off*, indicating that design and verification is complete, and the IP should be bug free.
 To make it to that stage, a [Hardware Signoff Checklist]({{< relref "checklist.md" >}}) is used to confirm completion.
 [Here](https://github.com/lowRISC/opentitan/blob/master/util/uvmdvgen/checklist.md.tpl) is a template that can be used as a checklist item.

+## Contributing

+See our documentation on [Contributing to OpenTitan]({{< relref "contributing.md" >}}) for general guidance on how we work, making bug reports, dealing with security issues, and contributing code.

 ## Governance